-Assume a firm's proprietary trading desk has a position of HSI futures contracts equivalent to 9,000 position delta, and that its sales desk wants to facilitate clients' trades resulting in the use of about 30,000 HSI futures contracts for hedging purpose.
-Assume also that the specified percentage is 300%.
+Assume a firm's existing client facilitation business has used a position delta equivalent to 9,000 HSI futures contracts, and that its proprietary trading desk wishes to trade 6,000 HSI futures contracts.
+Assume also that the specified percentage is 50%.
 Can the firm apply for excess?